Source Ingest

 - Extracts files outside the intended directory (path traversal, e.g., ../../etc/passwd)

-- Has a huge uncompressed-to-compressed ratio (zip bomb variant)
+- Has a huge uncompressed-to-compressed ratio (zip bomb)

 | Setting | Default | What it prevents |